FlippedCodes/agent-black/README.md

 Agent Black is a blacklist bot.
 It stores every ban of every participating server.
 This bot is designed to warn participating servers of members who have been banned (or who are troublesome) in other participating servers.
 Currently, the bot has more than several thousand users blacklisted.

+## Getting Started

+The guide on how to add the bot to your server, can be found [here](https://github.com/FlippedCode/agent-black/wiki/Bot---Getting-Started).
+If you have trouble with something, feel free to [have a look into the wiki](https://github.com/FlippedCode/agent-black/wiki) or [join our Discord server](https://discord.gg/QhfnAWgEMS)

 ## Features

 - Agent Black’s primary function is to record the bans of participating servers and warn other participating servers of said bans.